jersoncarin-dev/sabong-installation/README.md

 // Open .env and change BASE_URL

-// Important note You should modify this according to your setup WS_HOST=betting.sabong.wedevit.xyz
+// Important note You should modify this according to your setup
+// this is configuration of Websocket server
+// WS_HOST is the host of the backend, it's just like BASE_URL but without protocol and no trailing slashes
+// WS_PORT is the port of the backend, usually server configured 8080 by default but you may change it if needed
+// WS_ADDRESS is the IP Address of the web server, this should very important to make websocket work WS_HOST=betting.sabong.wedevit.xyz
 WS_PORT=8080
 WS_ADDRESS=68.183.228.46